• Skip to primary navigation

 • Toast the black pepper and coriander, then grind coarsely in a spice grinder.
 In a separate bowl, mix together the salt and instacure.

 • Trim the meat of all sinew and connective tissue, then cut into 1 inch thick slices.
-Mix the meat with the seasonings, then vacuum seal for 2 days.
+Mix the meat with the salt seasonings, then vacuum seal for 2 days.

 • Remove the meat from the bag and lay the slices on a cutting board.
 Soak a towel in apple cider vinegar and blot each slice of meat on both sides, then transfer to an UMAi Dry bag (I like to use the ribeye-striploin bags for this) seal using the vac mouse strip (refer to their instructions here if you’re unfamiliar) and refrigerate for 14 days, or until the meat no longer feels “springy” to the touch.